schemapress/Schema/readme.txt

 4. Google Structured Data Testing Tool.

 == Changelog ==

+= 1.6.9.4 =
+* Fixed bug in AMP plugin integration, function was called too early.
+* Fixed bug in post meta input field types when object post type is not set.
+* Fixed broken link in Contextual Help with the plugin settings pages.
+* Fixed bad requests happened in the backend for broken links.
+* Fixed PHP notice for undefined variable: results, in schema ref.
+* Fixed PHP notice in post meta Text input field when $meta has an array.
+* Added support for schema.org markup for taxonomy archive pages.
+* Added support for breadcrumbs json-ld, added new settings for it under Content tab.
+* Enhanced integration of Yoast SEO plugin, remove breadcrumb markup output automatically.
+* Enhanced integration of Genesis theme, remove breadcrumb markup output automatically.
+* Enhanced category archives markup, reduced 4 database queries, so now it is faster.
+* Enhanced Article schema output, only output if Article or sub types is chosen.
+* Enhanced post meta generator, added activation filters to generator and meta box.
+* Enhanced the display of post types list in Schema Types edit page.
+* Enhanced post meta save function, remove check for permissions on save.
+* Enhanced description by giving it its own function.
+* Updated readme.txt file, modified the plugin details and extended the FAQ section.

+= 1.6.9.3 =
+* Fixed a bug in Yoast SEO integration while checking if plugin is active.
+* Fixed a warning showing when original post status is not set.
+* Fixed a warning when use the Quick Edit screen, could not retrieve post type.
+* Fixed input field styles in post meta.
+* Added new filter schema_wp_filter_description_word_count for description words count.
+* Added new property for post meta called class, to allow styling and targeting inputs.
+* Added new custom Bootstrap 4 styles to be used by extensions.
+* Extended readme.txt file FAQ section with more details about the plugin.
+* Pumped tested version to 4.8.2

 = 1.6.9.2 =
 * Fixed post meta fields array, it was not defined properly.